vimeo/psalm/docs/running_psalm/configuration.md

 ```
 Allows you to specify whether or not to use the typed iterator docblock format supported by PHP Storm e.g. `ArrayIterator|string[]`, which Psalm transforms to `ArrayIterator<string>`.
 Defaults to `false`.

-This config is deprecated and will be removed in Psalm v5
+This flag is deprecated and will be removed in Psalm v5

 #### allowStringToStandInForClass